 - On-campus college experience with an opportunity to earn college credit(s) at a reduced cost.

 - SOU (Ashland, Medford)

-- o RCC Campus (Medford & Table Rock)
+- RCC Campus (Medford & Table Rock)

 - College instructors

-- Reduced tuition
+- Reduced tuition.

+- Recommendation Letter required from your grade level counselor or academic advisor.

-- Must have transportation
+- Must have own transportation.

-Early Entry - SOU Early College - RCC \$104.50 per credit (a savings of 50% off the regular SOU price per credit) most college course are between 2-4 credits each \$108 per credit (a savings of 15% off the regular RCC price per credit) most college course are between 2-4 credits each Families are responsible for 50% of the tuition. financial hardship assistance is available if needed; must qualify & apply.
-Families are responsible for 50% of the tuition.
+Early Entry - SOU Early College - RCC \$107.50 per credit or \$430 for 4 credits (a savings of 50% off the regular SOU price) most college courses are between 2-4 credits each. rates are from 23/24 school yr & may increase. \$78 per credit or \$312 for 4 credits (a savings of 35% off the regular RCC price) most college courses are between 2-4 credits each. rates are from 23/24 school yr & may increase.
+Families are responsible for 50% of the tuition/fees. financial hardship assistance is available if needed; must qualify & apply.
+Families are responsible for 50% of the tuition/fees.
 Financial hardship assistance is available if needed; must qualify & apply.
 Acceptance into this program is approved by the high school Counselor.
 Acceptance into this program is approved by the high school Counselor.
 Prior success in courses such as: ASC, AP, or Honors.
-The ability to independently navigate an adult college environment &amp; expectations.
+The ability to independently navigate an adult college environment & expectations.
 Prior success in courses such as: ASC, AP, or Honors.
-The ability to independently navigate an adult college environment &amp; expectations.
+The ability to independently navigate an adult college environment & expectations.
 SOU Early Entry Program for High School Students RCC Early College for High School Students